AutoMcG/steamdeck_tools/README.md

 To launch Restore, execute restore.desktop (or run ./vidswap/restore.sh).

+# Known Issues

+Video files must not have spaces in the names.
+Prefer underscores or camelCase or PascalCase to spaces.

 # Credits

 HUGE credit to /u/DerpinHerps for their amazing startup videos and work pioneering the process.